 Virginia Gov. Bob McDonnell issued the following statement this evening regarding Governor Mitt Romney's primary win in Virginia.

 "With today's victory in Virginia, Mitt Romney has again demonstrated that his bold and conservative plan to get spending under control, make government smaller and more efficient, and help the private sector create good paying jobs is resonating all across America," he said.

 "He is winning primaries in every region of this country, from New Hampshire to Nevada, and today Governor Romney has added the Commonwealth of Virginia to the list.
 Voters know that Mitt Romney is a strong, principled, results-oriented conservative who will bring people together to get our economy back on track and Americans back to work.
 He is a leader.
 Mitt Romney has experience in both the private and the public sectors in providing the type of positive leadership that we desperately need in Washington.
 I look forward to doing all I can to help ensure that Mitt Romney is elected President this November, and we bring opportunity back to America."

 Original story - 7:20 p.m.
 Tuesday, March 6

 Former Massachusetts Gov. Mitt Romney got the nod from Virginia primary voters Tuesday, according to very early returns and projections.

-Romney faced Texas Congressman Ron Paul in Virginia’s Republican presidential primary; former Speaker Newt Gingrich and former Pennsylvania Sen. Rick Santorum, both residents of Virginia, were not on the ballot.
+Romney faced Texas Congressman Ron Paul in Virginia’s Republican presidential primary; former Speaker Newt Gingrich and former Pennsylvania Sen. Rick Santorum, both residents of Virginia, .

 Results are still coming in from precincts across the state.